Sustainability at Audi

 - We will bring a standard fuel-cell vehicle to market and extend our g-tron range.
 These models can run on both the fossil fuel natural gas and climate-friendly Audi e-gas.

 - As well as e-gas, we are developing other synthetic fuels, which we refer to as Audi e-fuels.
 These can make a huge contribution towards CO2 neutrality.
 We aim to promote e-fuels and e-power to such an extent that all tron customers – drivers of e-tron, g-tron and h-tron models – can benefit from climate-neutral driving.

 - One factor determining the future success of companies will be how sustainable they make their value chains.
 We already make systematic use of technologies that enable us to steadily reduce environmental impacts.
 By 2025, we plan to introduce an industry-leading closed sustainability loop for our products.

-The Corporate Responsibility department founded in 2011 is directly subordinate to the Chairman of the Board of Management and brackets together all of the measures in the divisions.
+The Sustainability department brackets together all the actions taken at divisional level.
 It is responsible for the orientation of the sustainability strategy and reports at least twice annually directly to the full Board of Management of AUDI AG.
 The department oversees stakeholder management with the aim of integrating the expectations and opinions of stakeholders into the strategy.
-It is also responsible for communication on sustainability and participation in sustainability ratings.
+It is also responsible for communication regarding sustainability and participation in sustainability ratings.